prem-savla/DataDome/README.md

 ## **Impact & SDG Contribution**

 This project aligns with **SDG 9: Industry, Innovation, and Infrastructure** by enhancing data quality and infrastructure across sectors such as healthcare, agriculture, and finance.
-By ensuring reliable, clean datasets, DataDo.me facilitates smarter decision-making and more impactful AI models.
+By ensuring reliable, clean datasets, DataDome facilitates smarter decision-making and more impactful AI models.

 With today's evolving AI paradigm, this tool ensures a mere dataset will never be a road-block to your innovation!
 ---